Talk2riyaz/Talk2riyaz/README.md

 - 📫 How to reach me Raise a issue or see my social handles below.

-- 😄 Pronouns:  You And he
+- 😄 Pronouns: Riyaz , You And he

 - ⚡ Fun fact: I spend almost 8-10 hours Learning everyday